 One-Minute Breathing Ritual

 The first technique consists of a series of deep breaths that can be carried out throughout the day.
 They’re particularly helpful in times of stress because they enable us to calm the body and return to the present moment.
-As someone who practices daily meditation and tries to be mindful, I love this particular exercise.
-And it was uplifting to imagine a smile as I exhaled.
+As someone who practices daily meditation and tries to be mindful, I love this exercise.
 Katie said, ‘breath is the antidote to stress.
 Breathe deeply and it becomes harder for acidity to thrive, thus triggering an immediate reversal of stress levels.’

 One-Minute Morning Ritual

-The session really made me think about how I can exercise a little more self-care.
-This includes considering what I eat, how much I exercise and taking regular time out to look after my mind.
-It was a fascinating couple of hours and I left with a greater understanding of my body and mind.
+The session made me think about how I can exercise a little more self-care.
+This includes considering what I eat, how much I exercise I undertake and taking regular time out to look after my mind.
+It was a fascinating couple of hours.

 This post is in collaboration with Hayo’u.